 One of the biggest causes of caregiver stress is fear.
 The caregiver feels that they cannot help their loved one from the problem they are suffering from.
 The uncertainty that their loved one will not recover with the given treatment.
 This is a major cause of extreme stress on the caregiver.

 Continuous demands and associated isolation

 The job of caregiving requires you to be available round the clock.
 Especially if you are caring for a terminally ill loved one or patient.
 There are continuous demands and you may find that you have little to no time left for yourself, friends, or social activities.
 This kind of situation makes you lonely, and in turn, creates the way for stress.

 The task of caring for a full–time patient can be pressurizing.
 And make you feel that the entire responsibility is on your shoulder.
 Trying to hold it all together and maintaining everything can put a lot of stressful pressure on you as a caregiver.

 All the above-mentioned factors are a source of considerable stress on the part of the caregiver.
 However, there are many ways by which you can reduce caregiver stress and burnout.

 Effective ways of dealing with caregiver burnout

-Caregiver stress and burnout have become a common issue.
+Caregiver burnout have become a common issue.
 Because of the little attention caregivers give to their health.
 The task of caregiving is not a one-day affair.
 But, a long-term challenge, that can create a great deal of stress on the part of the caregiver.
 Long-term unattended stress can lead to caregiver burnout.
 Which can be extremely damaging for the caregiver.
 The following steps can go a long way in helping our caregivers deal with stress and prevent burnout.